Modularr/YAML-FrontMatter/README.md

 ### What does this class do?

-YAML Front Matter is a technique used by many new and upcoming systems that do not use Databases as their backend.
-Instead they rely on a file based system.

-YAML Front Matter is a method used to keep metadata about the file seperated from the actual content inside the file.
+YAML Front Matter is a technique used to keep metadata about the file seperated from the actual content inside the file, while still only having 1 file.

-What this simple PHP class allows you to do is **read such files**, and return each of the **metadata** or **content** independantly.
+This simple PHP class allows you to **read such files**, and return each of the **metadata** or **content** independantly.

 ### What files are compatible with this class?